-After I have a focal aware seizure, I suffer from a really sore head, extreme tiredness and a jerky arm.
+After I have a focal aware seizure, I suffer from a really sore head, extreme tiredness, and a jerky arm.

-It doesn’t take me long to become aware what has happened and I’m usually able to communicate that a seizure is coming on.
+It doesn’t take me long to become aware of what has happened and I’m usually able to communicate that a seizure is coming on.

 What challenges have you faced since being diagnosed?

 When I was at Dalkeith High School, the staff did not believe that I was having seizures and would say to me “you don’t look like you have epilepsy, you look fit and healthy.”

 It was a struggle with people not believing that I had epilepsy.

 Then once I left school, I wanted to become an epilepsy nurse so I went to Edinburgh College.